Radiergummi/phoenix/README.md

 Programmatic Usage
 ------------------
 By default, the only thing required is calling `run()` on a configured Phoenix instance.
 That will read the input and write documentation output.
-If you want to customize, whoever, the API is at your hands at all times in the build process.
+If you want to customize the process, however, the API is at your hands at all times in the build process.
 The API is available in two flavors: Either *event based* or *promise based*.
 Every module is obliged to return a promise and emit events at certain points in the flow.
 You are not bound to one, of course: Promises and events mix just fine.